Altinity/clickhouse-regression/integration/README.md

 ## ⌚ Skip building images

-All images are build, save and loaded by default for each test program run.
+All images are build, saved and loaded by default for each test program run.
 However, after the images are build and loaded into the `/docker/dockerd_volume_dir` you can specify `--skip-build-images` to skip these steps.

 ## 🌤 Program options